 - The Older Immortal: 2600 years old as compared to Evangeline's 600ish and Zect's vague 'couple centuries.'

-- Physical God: We are not sure exactly what the Lifemaker is, but consider these: An immortal spiritual being that can resurrect at will, capable of creating whole worlds and lifeforms, created a paradise for them, created powerful beings that acts as his messenger, terrifying destructive power, his descendants became the ruling dynasty of said created world...
-His divine credentials are obvious enough that not even narrative texts shy away from calling the Lifemaker "God".
+- Physical God: We are not sure exactly what the Lifemaker is, but consider these: An immortal spiritual being that can resurrect at will, capable of creating whole worlds and lifeforms, created a paradise for them, created powerful beings that acts as their messenger, terrifying destructive power, their descendants became the ruling dynasty of said created world...
+Their divine credentials are obvious enough that not even narrative texts shy away from calling the Lifemaker "God".

-- Shout Out: He and his power are named after the James P Hogan novel Code of the Lifemaker.
+- Shout-Out: They and their power are named after the James P. Hogan novel Code of the Lifemaker.

-- Trial By Friendly Fire: A villainous version: he shoots through Primum to hit Nagi, though Primum survives.
+- Trial by Friendly Fire: A villainous version: they shoot through Primum to hit Nagi, though Primum survives.
 And then through Fate to hit Negi.